Identity politics: History

 The term identity politics may have been used in political discourse since at least the 1970s.
 The first known written appearance of the term is found in the April 1977 statement of the Black feminist socialist group, Combahee River Collective, which was originally printed in 1979's Capitalist Patriarchy and the Case for Socialist Feminism, later in Home Girls: A Black Feminist Anthology, edited by Barbara Smith, a founding member of the Collective, who have been credited with coining the term.
 In their terminal statement, they said:

 Identity politics, as a mode of categorizing, are closely connected to the ascription that some social groups are oppressed (such as women, ethnic minorities, and sexual minorities); that is, the idea that individuals belonging to those groups are, by virtue of their identity, more vulnerable to forms of oppression such as cultural imperialism, violence, exploitation of labour, marginalization, or subjugation.
 Therefore, these lines of social difference can be seen as ways to gain empowerment or avenues through which to work towards a more equal society.
 In the United States, identity politics is usually ascribed to these oppressed minority groups who are fighting discrimination.
 In Canada and Spain, identity politics has been used to describe separatist movements; in Africa, Asia, and eastern Europe, it has described violent nationalist and ethnic conflicts.
 Overall, in Europe, identity politics are exclusionary and based on the idea that the silent majority needs to be protected from globalization and immigration.

 During the 1980s, the politics of identity became very prominent and it was also linked to a new wave of social movement activism.
+Social movements have a significant influence on the law through statutory and constitutional evolution according to William Eskridge.